nksaraf/magiql/README.md

 A set of React hooks to work with GraphQL data. `magiql` stands on the shoulders of massive giants in the data-synchronization and state-management space, both conceputally and some as actual dependencies.
 It uses the amazing `react-query` library as its data-fetching and synchronization layer which forms the foundation of this library.
 Seriously, without `react-query`, this won't be any good.
 The API is also very similar to `react-query` and will be familiar to the users.
 It's just slightly tweaked to make it easier to work with GraphQL.
 It then brings in the Relay compiler and `recoil` to add normalized caching and the `useFragment` hook to bring a delightful and highly productive authoring experience.

+# Features

+Most of the features that we are providing are thanks to `react-query` and `relay-compiler`. `magiql` merely tries to be an orchestrator between these great tools.

+* Auto Caching + Refetching (stale-while-revalidate, Window Refocus, Polling/Realtime)
+* Parallel + Dependent Queries
+* "Lazy" Queries
+* Request Deduplication
+* Paginated + Cursor-based Queries
+* Load-More + Infinite Scroll Queries w/ Scroll Recovery
+* Request Cancellation
+* Mutations + Reactive Query Refetching
+* Optimistic Updates
+* Normalized caching + Entity Manipulation (opt-in)
+* Multiple store implementations (`recoil`, `react-query`)
+* Typescript Support + Code generation (powered by Relay Compiler)
+* Build-time GraphQL optimizations (powered by Relay Compiler)
+* Relay-style `useFragment` hook
+* Exchanges API to customize execution (logging, persisted queries, authentication, JWT token refresh)
+* React Suspense Support (must be enabled with React Concurrent Mode)
+* Dedicated Devtools

+_Note: You don't need a Relay-compliant server to get all these features in `magiql`.
+It will work with any GraphQL server._

 There is an example for this: [https://magiql.vercel.app](https://magiql.vercel.app).
 You can see the [components](/components) and [pages](/pages) folder for example code.

 <img src='/public/example.gif' />